RICS Valuation – Global Standards

-Red Book global 2017, incorporating the IVSC International Valuation Standards
+Red Book Global Standards, incorporating the IVSC International Valuation Standards

 Issued November 2021, effective from 31 January 2022

 This updated global edition of the RICS Valuation – Global Standards, or the RICS ‘Red Book Global Standards’ as it has become widely known, reflects, among other things, the recent changes made and incorporated into the International Valuation Standards (IVS), as well as continuing progress in the development of international standards for ethics and for measurement.
 Other refinements include, but are not limited to:

 - articulating in more detail the need for clear, unambiguous and documented terms of engagement when members apply any exceptions to VPS 1-5 under PS 1 section 5, Exceptions